 Stabilizers are used in vaccines to protect the integrity of the active ingredients during manufacture, storage and transport.
 A commonly used stabilizer that can be associated with allergic responses to vaccines is gelatin.

 The HPV vaccine contains polysorbate 80 as a stabilizer.
 The J&J/Janssen COVID-19 vaccine, no longer available in the U.S., also contains this stabilizer.
-Some stories on the internet have suggested that polysorbate 80 in this vaccine causes infertility.
+Some stories on the internet have suggested that polysorbate 80 in vaccines causes infertility.
 First, it is important to know that these vaccines (HPV and COVID-19) do not cause infertility.
 Second, polysorbate 80 has been used for many years as an emulsifier to make ice cream smooth and to slow melting.
 A typical serving of ice cream (1/2 cup) may contain about 170,000 micrograms* of polysorbate 80.
 On the other hand, the amount of polysorbate 80 in each dose of these vaccines — 50 micrograms* (HPV) and 160 micrograms* (COVID-19) — is very small.
 Therefore, polysorbate 80 isn’t contained in vaccines at quantities that could possibly do harm.

 * A microgram is one-millionth of a gram, and a gram is the weight of one-fifth of a teaspoon of water.